 These accounts are submitted once a year whether the company is dormant or active.
 You can find out when a company's accounts need to be made up until and when the accounts are due by on the company's Companies House page, simply input the company name, click on the relevant company and then you will be able to see the dates for filing to Companies House as well any previous years submissions.

 If you are looking to file your Companies House Accounts you can do so using our quick and easy-to-use software.
-You can create an account for free today to try it out.
+Create an account for free today to try it out.

 Confirmation Statement: Submitted to Companies House Yearly